ngough87/EventTrackerProject/README.md

 - I think I finally have a good understanding of entity mapping.
 In the past I struggled with this concept.
 I think with this project, it finally clicked.
 That felt really good.

 - This is not a lessons learned, but I am looking forward to adding a front-end to this project.

 - Adding the CRUD operations was especially difficult.
 I had a lot of trouble with updating events and deleting events.
 It turns out some stray curly braces were the culprit.
 Also, again naming conventions got a little convoluted.

 - Getting forms to work properly was difficult.
 I couldn't figure out why some of my buttons were not appearing.

+- I had some trouble getting the restaurant entity to work.
+I thought it would be super easy considering I had already gotten the event entity set up.
+However, I forgot to ensure the restaurant entitiy was on the routing page.
+Luckily, it was a quick fix.

+- It is good to re-serve from time to time.
+I had made some changes, and I could not figure out why the HTMLs were not displaying what I wanted.
+I looked over the code several times ensuring it was correct.
+Finally, I re-served and the changes appeared.
+When in doubt re-serve.

+- Getting bootstrap to work with angular is not as easy as it is with jsps.